-Senior Mentor Program (attendance required for Medical Students)
+Senior Mentor Program (attendance required)

 Through participation in the Senior Mentors Home Visits Program, students learn about the biopsychosocial perspective of aging and develop skills in active listening and history taking.
-The activities and assignments of the Program occur throughout the Fall semester of Year 1 and contribute to the grade of all three (3) Fall courses: Molecules to Mechanisms, Host-Defense, and ANS, Endocrine and Reproductive Systems.
+The activities and assignments of the Program occur throughout the Fall semester of Year 1 and contribute to the grade of both Fall courses: Molecules to Mechanisms and Host-Defense.
 The Senior Mentor Program pairs two (2) students with an independently-living older person in the community.
 Working as a team, the students visit with the assigned Senior Mentor 3 times during the semester.
 Each visit is associated with a set of objectives that develop an understanding of the importance of knowing a patient first as a person and how information on background, education, work history, belief systems, values, and personal needs contributes to that understanding.
 Following each visit, both team members complete and submit the appropriate assignment form.
 Completed assignments are discussed in small groups.
 Students are responsible to schedule their visits with their Senior Mentors to allow adequate time to complete and submit these written assignments no later than the due dates: 10/1, 11/1 and 12/1.
-The appropriate assignment forms are found on the Blackboard sites of the Fall semester courses.
-Note, the second Senior Mentor visit occurs during Host-Defense, and the second written assignment is due before the beginning of ANS, Endocrine and Reproductive System.
+The appropriate assignment forms are found on Canvas (the University Learning Management System).
+Note, the second and third Senior Mentor assignments are due during Host-Defense.